Xrealm-Reaper/ChicagoInnovateHackathon2025/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env.local` and fill in the environment variables from above
 3. Run `npm install` to install dependencies
-4. Run `npm run dev` to run the app locally
+4. Run `npm run api` to run the apis
+5. Change folder directory to ./frontend/
+6. Run `npm install` to install dependencies
+7. Run 'npm run dev' to run the app locally.